bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 Unlike services, Pipes are not readily injectable into our components.
 In order to be able to use Pipes in a component, it has to be provided in the app module.
 To provide the **Pipe** just created in the app module, simply add the Pipe to the provider array in the `app.module.ts` file.
 [Learn More](https://angular.io/guide/providers)

+By including the pipe in a component's constructor, you gain the ability to run the pipe using its `transform` method.

 ✏️ Update **src/app/app.module.ts**